brianbancroft/OpenCanadaGeoData/README.md

 This will become an article that I'm laying down for the end of the year.
 It's a list of Canadian data sources.
 I also intend on updating the Canadian Open Data Wiki with these links.

+## Introduction

 Recently, I read a long article (http://www.gogeomatics.ca/magazine/easy-access-to-data-the-cgdi-initiative.htm) about the Canadian Geospatial Data Infrastructure (CGDI) that seeks to be, among many things, relevant.
-While they recently updated the site to reflect changes to the Government of Canada's own Open Data infratructure, they only offer a small glimpse of what's on offer for Open Data in Canada.
+While they recently updated the site to reflect changes to the Government of Canada's own Open Data infrastructure, they only offer a small glimpse of what's on offer for Open Data in Canada.
 This is a shame, because there's very few resources that talk about the various open data offerings that cover Canada, whether held in Canada or outside.

-##First, a disclaimer.

-Everything online is just a snapshot of the present.
-As methods and the data itself evolves, you will find that some of these links will no longer work.
-As that happens, you should do something, which I'll propose at the end.
+Of the few, they are either poorly-engineered, out of date, or sometimes both.
+I won’t promise this article will be accurate when you read it, nor will I promise the best user experience of this article.
+Instead, I’m going to offer you a snapshot of open geospatial data that covers Canada, and how I see it at this moment at the end of 2016…

 ## Aggregators!
 There's a lot of sources to talk about.
 But the first aggregate worth talking about is the [Open Government Programs in Canada Map](http://open.canada.ca/en/maps/open-data-canada), which is a solid example of the limit of aggregation sites: They're usually incomplete as more data sources become available.
 With this site, the map which shows the locations of all the initiatives only zooms to a certain extent, which is not enough in regions such as Vancouver.